 - baking soda

-This grain free loaf is extremely easy to make.
+This grain free sweet potato bread is extremely easy to make.
 I've made the batter in a food processor, as well as mixing all the ingredients together in a single bowl.
 Both methods work great!
 However, the method shown below involves a high powered food processor.

 First, gather the necessary ingredients and preheat your oven to 350 degrees F.